Name of person responsible /Facilitator: Esther Nakkazi

 Qn: If PrEP is taken for months what side effect is likely to occur?

-Before one starts on Prep, they are counseled emphasizing on adherence to the pill that is taken daily.
-Non-adherence leads to higher risk of acquisition and the client is asked to come back for assessment in case of any side effects.
+Before one starts on Prep, they are counseled emphasizing adherence to the pill that is taken daily.
+Non-adherence leads to a higher risk of acquisition and the client is asked to come back for assessment in case of any side effects.

 Qn: How many times do you have to test to confirm your status?